 Social sharing is just what it sounds like – sharing an experience with others.
 Three different types of social sharing assessed in this study were the sharing of feelings, facts, and positive experiences.
 The authors found that all three types of social sharing were beneficial in reducing anger caused by difficult customers.
 Although anger decreased over time for all participants, those who were able to share their experiences with others showed an even greater decrease in anger.

-The results from this study have pretty big implications if you work in the service industry.
-A lot of companies discourage employees from venting about negative situations with customers, but this study suggests that social sharing is very helpful in dealing with these types of situations.
-Allow your employees break time to talk about their negative encounters with customers; you’ll be doing your employees, and your company, a favor.
+The results from this study have substantial implications for those working in the service industry.
+A lot of companies discourage employees from venting about negative situations with customers, but this study suggests that social sharing is helpful in dealing with these types of situations.
+Allow employees break time to talk about their negative encounters with customers; you’ll be doing a favor for your employees and your company.

 McCance, A. S., Nye, C. D., Wang, L., Jones, K. S., & Chiu, C. (2013).
 Alleviating the burden of emotional labor: The role of social sharing.
 Journal of Management, 39, 392-415.